EUCAIM/Glossary/2-Glossary.md

 - Interoperable: Metadata uses a formal, accessible, shared, and broadly applicable language for knowledge representation.

-- Reusable: Data and collections have a clear usage licence and provide accurate information on provenance [[31]](3-References.md#ref-31).
+- Reusable: Data and collections have a clear usage licence and provide accurate information on provenance [[32]](3-References.md#ref-32).

-### Federated Catalogue

-Metadata catalogue that stores the clinical and imaging metadata within the different federated data nodes of the Atlas of Cancer Images, as a federated search endpoint compliant with the EUCAIM federated query requirements.

 ### Federated  Core services

 The Federated Core Services are the functional components that enable interoperability between independent data providers while maintaining a unified user experience.
 These services ensure that data remains distributed across different nodes but can still be searched, accessed, and managed in a standardized manner.

-Key Federated Core Services include Authentication and Authorization Infrastructure (AAI) for secure user authentication, Public Catalogue to store metadata and enable dataset discovery, Federated Search to query datasets across multiple federated nodes, Negotiator to handle access requests and manage compliance, monitoring to track system performance, and Helpdesk for user support.
+Key Federated Core Services include Authentication and Authorization Infrastructure (AAI) for secure user authentication, Public Catalogue to store metadata and enable dataset discovery, Federated Search to query datasets across multiple federated nodes, Negotiator to handle access requests and manage compliance, Monitoring to track system performance, and Helpdesk for user support.

 Unlike the Central Core Infrastructure, which provides the technical backbone, the Federated Core Services focus on how users interact with the data, ensuring that datasets across multiple nodes are findable, accessible, and governed under a federated framework.
 These services enable seamless collaboration between data providers and researchers while respecting data privacy, ownership, and access control policies.

+### Federated Catalogue

+Metadata catalogue that stores the clinical and imaging metadata within the different federated data nodes of the Atlas of Cancer Images, as a federated search endpoint compliant with the EUCAIM federated query requirements.

 ### Federated data analysis

 Federated data analysis describes an analysis that is performed on multiple (often geographically) separated datasets.
 During this analysis, the data is not exchanged and can stay, for example, behind a given institution’s firewall.
-Only the interim results of a local analysis are exchanged between the data-hosting sites [[32]](3-References.md#ref-32).
+Only the interim results of a local analysis are exchanged between the data-hosting sites [[33]](3-References.md#ref-33).
 The aggregated non-identifiable results from each local analysis are pooled and returned to the Data User.

 ### Federated learning

 This is a specific case of federated data analysis, for machine learning purposes.
 It is a learning technique that allows users to collectively reap the benefits of shared models trained from rich datasets.
 The learning task is conducted across multiple separate sites coordinated centrally.
 Each site has a local training dataset which is never shared.
-Instead, each site computes an update to the current global model maintained centrally, and only this updated model is communicated [[33]](3-References.md#ref-33).
+Instead, each site computes an update to the current global model maintained centrally, and only this updated model is communicated [[34]](3-References.md#ref-34).

 ### Federated Learning Platform (FLP)

 A technological infrastructure that allows artificial intelligence models to be trained in a distributed manner without the need to centralize the data.
-Instead of moving the data to a central server, federated learning enables the data to remain locally within the participating institutions, and the models are trained collaboratively using that data in a secure way while respecting privacy. [[34]](3-References.md#ref-34)
+Instead of moving the data to a central server, federated learning enables the data to remain locally within the participating institutions, and the models are trained collaboratively using that data in a secure way while respecting privacy. [[35]](3-References.md#ref-35)

 ### Federated Node

-A Local Node, i.e. Infrastructure deployed by a data holder, that meets at least the Tier 2 requirements for technical data compliance.
+A Local Node, i.e.Infrastructure deployed by a data holder, that meets at least the Tier 2 requirements for technical data compliance.
 This means that federated nodes support the EUCAIM federated query capabilities (Tier 2) and possibly federated processing capabilities (Tier 3).

 ### Federated Processing (FP) Infrastructure